 Be nice.
 Or else.

-Lead Designer at Wildcard Joined about 4 years ago
+Lead Designer at Wildcard Joined over 4 years ago

 We spent the last few months working on Wildcard for Android.
 I dove into the depths of Material Design and worked closely with our newly minted Android developer, in house, to bring Wildcard to the Android platform.